 Understanding the Special Education Process

-The list below is a basic overview of the special education process.
-It is not designed to show all the steps or the specific details.
-It shows what happens from the time a child is referred for evaluation and is identified as having a disability, through the development of an Individualized Education Program (IEP).
+The chart below offers an overview of the special education process.
+It is not designed to show all steps or the specific details.
+It shows what happens from the time a child is referred for evaluation and is identified as having a disability, through the development of an individualized educationprogram (IEP).

 How the process works

-- Parents, school personnel, students or others may make a request for evaluation.
+1. Parents, school personnel, students, or others may make a request for evaluation.
 If you request an evaluation to determine whether your child has a disability and needs special education, the school district must complete a full and individual evaluation.
-If it refuses to conduct the evaluation, it must give you appropriate notice, and let you know your rights.
+If it refuses to conduct the evaluation, it must give you appropriate notice and letyou know your rights.

-- A team of qualified professionals and you will review the results of the evaluation, and determine if your child is eligible for special education services.
+2. A team of qualified professionals and you will review the results of the evaluation, and determine if your child iseligible for special education services.

-- The IEP lists any special services your child needs, including goals your child is expected to achieve in one year, and objectives or benchmarks to note progress.
-The team determines what services are in the IEP as well as the location of those services and modifications.
+5. The IEP lists any special services your child needs, including goals your child is expected to achieve in one year, and objectives or benchmarks to note progress.
+The team determines what services are in the IEP, as well as the location of those services and modifications.
 At times, the IEP and placement decisions will take place at one meeting.
-At other times, placement may be made at a separate meeting (usually called a placement meeting).
+At other times, placement may be made at a separate meeting (usually called a placement meeting.)

 Placement for your child must be in the Least Restrictive Environment (LRE) appropriate to your child’s needs.
 He or she will be placed in the regular classroom to receive services unless the IEP team determines that, even with special additional aids and services, the child cannot be successful there.
 You are part of any group that decides what services your child will receive and where they will be provided.

-- If you disagree with the IEP and/or the proposed placement, you should first try to work out an agreement with your child's IEP team.
-If you still disagree, you can use your due process rights (see definitions below).
+6. If you disagree with the IEP and/or the proposed placement, you should first try to work out an agreement with your child’s IEP team.
+If you still disagree, you can use your due process rights.

-- If you disagree with any changes in the IEP, your child will continue to receive the services listed in the previous IEP until you and school staff reach agreement.
+9. If you disagree with any changes in the IEP, your child will continue to receive the services listed in the previous IEP until you and school staff reach agreement.
 You should discuss your concerns with the other members of the IEP team.
-If you continue to disagree with the IEP, there are several things you can do, including asking for additional testing or an Independent Educational Evaluation (IEE), or resolving the disagreement using due process (see below).
+If you continue to disagree with the IEP, you have several options, including asking for additional testing or an Independent Educational Evaluation (IEE), or resolving the disagreement using due process.

-- Your child will continue to receive special education services if the team agrees that the services are needed.
-A re-evaluation is completed at least once every three years to see if your child continues to be eligible for special education services, and what services he or she needs.
+10. Your child will continue to receive special education services if the team agrees that the services are needed.
+A reevaluation is completed at least once every three years, unless you and the school district agree that reevaluation is not needed, to see if your child continues to be eligible for special education services and to decide what services he or she needs.